jariarkko/draft-eimpact-arch-considerations/draft-eimpact-arch-considerations.md

 things) needs to take into account multiple parameters.
-For example, it is possible that a balanced transport algorithm would be able to send as much as possible as soon as possible, while tracking buffer growth from transmission delays and scaling back if there’s any buffer growth.
+For example, it is possible that a balanced transport algorithm would be able to send as much as possible as soon as possible, while tracking buffer growth from transmission delays and scaling back if there's any buffer growth.
 This remains to be confirmed with experiments, however.

 Similarly, caching and pre-fetching designs need to take into account